MicrosoftDocs/microsoft-365-docs-pr.de-DE/microsoft-365/business/set-up-windows-devices.md

     ![On the How would you like to set up page, choose Set up for an organization](../media/1b0b2dba-00bb-4a99-a729-441479220cb7.png)

-2. Wählen Sie hier **Einrichten für eine Organisation aus,** und geben Sie dann Ihren Benutzernamen und Ihr Kennwort für Microsoft 365 Business Premium ein.
+2. Wählen Sie hier **Einrichten für eine Organisation aus,** und geben Sie dann Ihren Benutzernamen und Ihr Kennwort für Microsoft 365 Business Premium.

 3. Beenden Sie die Windows 10-Geräteinstallation.